 Mrs. Tkachik and her family had an interest in aviation, so she designated a portion of her fund to support the aviation training program at Eastern Michigan University.
 Based at the historic Willow Run airport in Ypsilanti, the Eagle Flight Center trains pilots, aviation managers and dispatchers for high-demand careers at airports and airlines across the country.

 Like individuals, nonprofits can establish endowment funds as a way to help donors support their mission for the long run.
 These funds provide a constant and dependable source of funding in good times and challenging times.
 The Community Foundation has devoted great effort to educating the community about the value of endowment and planned giving over the years, and we are pleased to note that 190 nonprofits hold endowment funds with us.

 Equality Michigan, the only statewide anti-violence advocacy organization serving Michigan’s LGBT communities, received a large estate gift this year.
 In February, Dr. Henry Messer, the founder of the Triangle Foundation, which merged with Michigan Equality in 2010 to form Equality Michigan, passed away at the age of 86.
 His estate plan included a $2 million gift to the Equality Michigan Endowment Fund at the Community Foundation.
 A lifelong LGBT activist and community leader, Dr. Messer wanted to ensure that the important work of ending discrimination and meeting the needs of the rapidly changing LGBT movement would continue.

 Faith in Action, a faith-based community assistance program in Chelsea and Dexter, established an endowment fund at the Community Foundation this year.
-Faith in Action volunteers, pictured above, provide a host of services to neighbors in need, including an emergency food pantry, financial assistance with utilities and advocacy.
+Faith in Action volunteers provide a host of services to neighbors in need, including an emergency food pantry, financial assistance with utilities and advocacy.